-What's the life expectancy of asphalt shingles, tiles and metal?
+- The life expectancy of asphalt shingles, tiles, metal and modified bitumen?

-What are the pros and cons of a shingle roof, a tile roof and a metal roof?
+- The pros and cons of a shingle roof, a tile roof, a metal roof and a modified bitumen roof?

 Before modern technologies, natural materials such as grass and wood, were all we had to protect our homes.
 Although these natural roofs had an old-world charm, they were not without their disadvantages.
 Being natural, they were prone to burning, decay, mold, pests and infestations.
 They were also high maintenance.